-Taking your pension early (possible from age 55) means you’ll receive a much lower monthly income if you opt for an annuity than if you waited until 65.
-While you'll receive a pension for longer, taking your pension 10 years early also means you’ll lose out on those extra years of investment growth in your fund.
+Taking your pension early (possible from age 55) means that you’ll receive a much lower monthly income if you opt for an annuity than if you waited until 65.
+While you'll receive a pension for longer, taking your pension 10 years early also means that you’ll lose out on those extra years of investment growth in your fund.

-If your health deteriorates in the future you won’t be able to buy an enhanced annuity (which pays more to those with a lower-than-average life expectancy) as you’ll already have spent your pension fund.
+If your health deteriorates in the future, you won’t be able to buy an enhanced annuity (which pays more to those with a lower-than-average life expectancy) as you’ll already have spent your pension fund.

 You might want to use income drawdown from the age of 55, via a pension or a Sipp, but the danger of running out of money will increase.